Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Introduction

 \begin{itemize}

-\item The anti-collision technology is classified into three procedures, i.e., obstacle sensing, collision prediction, and collision avoidance, which are reviewed respectively in details.
-And the related laws and regulations to prevent anti-collision of UAVs are introduced.
+\item The anti-collision technologies are classified into three procedures, i.e., obstacle sensing, collision prediction, and collision avoidance, which are reviewed respectively in details.
+The related laws and regulations to prevent anti-collision of UAVs are introduced.

 \item The future trends of anti-collision technology of UAV, such as fast obstacle sensing and fast wireless networking are analyzed.
-And we discover that joint sensing and communication (JSC) technique is promising to improve the speed of sensing and networking.
-Thus JSC technique is promosing to improve the anti-collision capability of UAVs.
+We discover that joint sensing and communication (JSC), namely, integrated sensing and communication (ISAC) technique is promising to improve the speed of sensing and networking.
+Thus JSC technique is {promising} to improve the anti-collision capability of UAVs.

 \end{itemize}